Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 If you’re lucky, all you’ll need is a transmission fluid top-up or change.
 A simple transmission oil change should cost around $200 – a top-up will, of course, be much cheaper.

 This isn’t recommended.
-It’s more likely to be $200 down the drain than an effective fix.
+It’s more likely to be $200 down the drain than an efficient fix.

 There’s more to it than captivating, disappearing ATF.
 If the oil has leaked out, where has it gone?
 Your topped-up transmission will simply leak again.

-As such, you’ll often find that you need a comprehensive transmission rebuild – regardless of whether the problem is mechanical or low-fluid related.
+As such, you’ll often find that you need a total transmission rebuild – regardless of whether the problem is mechanical or low-fluid related.

 Expect to pay out somewhere between $2,000 and $3,000 for this.
 The cost is mainly composed of labor.